The Devils (film): Critical reception

 The Devils received significant negative critical reaction upon its release due to its "outrageous", "overheated", and "pornographic" nature.
 The film was publicly condemned by the Vatican, who, though acknowledging that it contained some artistic merit, asked that its screenings at the Venice International Film Festival be cancelled.
 Judith Crist called the film a "grand fiesta for sadists and perverts", while Roger Ebert of the Chicago Sun-Times gave the film a rare zero-star rating, sarcastically mocking it as overly self-important.
 Pauline Kael wrote in The New Yorker that Russell "doesn't report hysteria, he markets it."
 Vincent Canby, writing for The New York Times, noted that the film contains "silly, melodramatic effects", and felt that the performances were hindered by the nature of the screenplay, writing: "Oliver Reed suggests some recognizable humanity as poor Father Grandier, but everyone else is ridiculous.
 Vanessa Redgrave, who can be, I think, a fine actress, plays Sister Jeanne with a plastic hump, a Hansel-and-Gretel giggle, and so much sibilance that when she says 'Satan is ever ready to seduce us with sensual delights', you might think that Groucho Marx had let the air out of her tires."

-Critic Pauline Kael wrote that while the "critics were turned off by the madness" that the audiences "were turned on by it."
+Kael also wrote that while the "critics were turned off by the madness" that the audiences "were turned on by it."